 Making withdrawal symptoms go away completely isn’t possible, but there are ways to minimize them.
-The occurrence and severity of symptoms is different for everyone.
+How often and how badly the symptoms affect you varies from person to person.
 It partially depends on how you quit.
-For example, if you choose the “cold turkey” method without the use of any smoking cessation aids, you’ll likely notice symptoms within as little as two hours.
+For example, if you choose the “cold turkey” method without the use of any smoking cessation aids (such as nicotine patches or gum), you’ll probably notice symptoms within as little as two hours.

-People who use smoking cessation aids such as patches, gums, and electronic cigarettes typically experience less severe withdrawal symptoms.
-That’s because this method cuts back usage levels rather than pulling the plug all at once.
-The severity of physical symptoms should reach their climax approximately 72 hours after your last cigarette.
+People who use smoking cessation aids such as patches, gums, and inhalers usually experience less severe withdrawal symptoms.
+That’s because this method slowly cuts back on their levels of nicotine use rather than pulling the plug all at once.
+In this method, the physical symptoms should reach their climax approximately 72 hours after your last cigarette.

 The withdrawal symptoms, both physical and mental, will make it tough to stick it out and not start smoking again.
-But there are things you can do to ensure you stick with quitting.
+But there are things you can do to make sure you stick with it.
 Below are some helpful and practical tips for managing your nicotine withdrawal symptoms.

 Quitting smoking can cause an increase in appetite.
-If you find yourself wanting to eat more, take advantage of your new-found appetite to consume a healthy array of vegetables, fruits, and lean proteins.
-Following a healthy diet has a two-fold effect of 1) reducing the severity and length of your withdrawal symptoms and, 2) providing a much-needed hobby (learning how to eat healthy) to distract you from your withdrawal symptoms.
+If you find yourself wanting to eat more, take advantage of your newfound appetite to eat a healthy array of vegetables, fruits, and lean proteins.
+Following a healthy diet can reduce the severity and length of your withdrawal symptoms.

 Ask for Assistance

 Having someone provide support and accountability can have a huge impact on your efforts to be tobacco-free.
 When discussing your goal of being tobacco-free, make sure to be completely open and honest.
-Also, allow your support system to speak with frankness if they see you sabotaging your efforts through poor choices.
+You should also allow your support system to speak honestly if they see you sabotaging your efforts through poor choices.
 A great way to utilize your partner is by calling them when you get a strong craving.
-Instead of giving in and smoking a cigarette, you can call them and get the assistance you need to make it through the craving.
+Instead of giving in and smoking a cigarette, you can call them and get the support you need to make it through the craving.

 Celebrate Small Victories

-Celebrating small milestones can help you maintain a positive outlook on your journey.
-Reward yourself when you reach significant benchmarks such as one week, one month, etc. These mini-goals will help you focus on a short-term milestone and keep you from getting overwhelmed.
+Celebrating small milestones can help you keep a positive outlook on your journey.
+Reward yourself when you reach significant benchmarks such as one week, one month, and beyond.
+These mini goals will help you focus on a short-term milestone and keep you from getting overwhelmed.

-There seems to be an app for everything—including to help you quit smoking.
-If you’re one of the millions who own an iPhone, you’re in luck.
-There are apps that do everything from utilizing timers to creating reports that show how many days, months, and years you’ve added to your life because by abstaining from tobacco.
-Apps range in price from free to $9.99.
+There seems to be an app for everything — including to help you quit smoking.
+If you’re one of the millions who own a smartphone, you’re in luck.
+There are apps that do everything from utilizing timers to creating reports that show how many days, months, and years you’ve added to your life by abstaining from tobacco.
+Apps range in price.

 Find Alternative Stress Relievers